Ron East

-Ronald Allan East (born August 26, 1943) is a former American football defensive tackle in the National Football League for the Dallas Cowboys, San Diego Chargers, Cleveland Browns, Atlanta Falcons and Seattle Seahawks.
+Ronald Allan East (August 26, 1943 – September 30, 2023) was an American professional football defensive tackle in the National Football League for the Dallas Cowboys, San Diego Chargers, Cleveland Browns, Atlanta Falcons and Seattle Seahawks.
 He played college football at Oregon State University and Montana State University, following his completion of service to the United States Marine Corps.

 Early years

 East attended Lincoln High School, where he practiced football, wrestling and track.
-He was the State's Javelin champion as a senior.
+He was the State's javelin champion as a senior.

-He accepted a football scholarship from Oregon State University, but he was considered too small to eventually become a starter.
+East accepted a football scholarship from Oregon State University, but he was considered too small to eventually become a starter.
 He decided to leave school after his freshman season and enlist in the Marine Forces Reserve.

 After boot camp, he opted to transfer to Columbia Basin College.
 He was a starter at defensive tackle, he received All-Conference honors twice, while helping his team go undefeated and win the NWAC Championship in 1965.

 In 1966, he transferred to Montana State University for his senior season.
 He contributed to the team winning the Big Sky conference championship and received All-Conference honors.
 He also was the Big Sky javelin champion.

 In 1994, he was inducted into the Northwest Athletic Conference Hall of Fame.
 In 1999, he was inducted into the Montana State University Hall of Fame.

 Professional career

 Dallas Cowboys

-East was signed as an undrafted free agent by the Dallas Cowboys after the 1967 NFL Draft.
+East was signed as an undrafted free agent by the Dallas Cowboys after the 1967 NFL/AFL draft.
 He was the fifth defensive lineman and a backup for defensive tackles Bob Lilly and Jethro Pugh.
 Tom Landry would later say "Ron East was the most aggressive player he ever coached".

 After trading the troubled Lance Rentzel, the Cowboys replaced him with future hall of famer Lance Alworth and East was sent to the San Diego Chargers as part of the "Bambi trade" on May 19, 1971, that also involved Pettis Norman and Tony Liscio.